ICD 10 Code For Hypothyroidism (2023)

 In the medical world, different codes are used for different diseases.
 The ICD-10 code E03 is used for hypothyroidism.
-Hypothyroidism is a medical condition or disease where the thyroid gland fails to produce enough hormones for the body to function smoothly. icd 10 code The most common causes of hypothyroidism are autoimmune diseases (Hashimoto’s thyroiditis).
+Hypothyroidism is a medical condition or disease where the thyroid gland fails to produce enough hormones for the body to function smoothly.
+ICD 10 code The most common causes of hypothyroidism are autoimmune diseases (Hashimoto’s thyroiditis).

 ICD 10 code for hypothyroidism is E03.
 The full code is E03.0, which stands for “primary hypothyroidism.”
 This code is used to describe a condition in which the thyroid gland does not produce enough hormones, resulting in decreased metabolism and a wide range of symptoms, including fatigue, weight gain, cold intolerance, and Depression included.